jewelsjacobs/jewelsjacobs.github.io/source/style/index.markdown

 ## Editing Your App In The Sublime Text Program

- 1. In the Sublime Text program's top menu choose `Project -> Add Folder to Project . . .`.
+ 1. In the Sublime Text program's top menu choose `Project -> Add Folder to Project...`.

     {% imgcap /images/add_folder_to_project.png Add Folder To Project %}